 A deeply pious Holy Roman Empress who wielded quiet political influence, translated scripture, and shaped the Habsburg court through an age of turmoil.

-Eleonore Magdalene of Neuburg was far more than a consort; she was a force of intellect and faith at the heart of the Baroque Habsburg court.
-Married to Emperor Leopold I, a man known for his piety and love of the arts, she was a perfect match in devotion but also a formidable partner in statecraft.
-While bearing ten children, including two future emperors, she maintained a starkly ascetic personal life, wearing hair shirts and dedicating hours to prayer.
-Her political influence was subtle but significant.
-She acted as a trusted advisor to Leopold, particularly on financial matters and diplomatic appointments, and her staunch support for the Discalced Carmelites secured their place in Vienna.
+Eleonore Magdalene of Neuburg translated the Bible from Latin into German, a personal project that occupied years.
+Married to Emperor Leopold I, she bore ten children, including two future emperors, while maintaining an ascetic life of hair shirts and prayer.
+Her political influence was subtle but significant: she advised Leopold on financial matters and diplomatic appointments, and her support for the Discalced Carmelites secured their place in Vienna.
 After Leopold's death, during the reigns of her sons Joseph I and Charles VI, her counsel remained sought-after.
-Her most lasting intellectual work was a personal, deeply felt translation of the Bible from Latin into German, a project that occupied her for years and reflected her desire to make scripture accessible.
-In an era of grand politics and religious strife, Eleonore Magdalene ruled through conviction and quiet competence.
+In an era of grand politics and religious strife, she ruled through conviction and quiet competence.

 The biggest hits of 1655